soumyaxyz/NS3-for-authentication-schemes/instruction.md

     -1 	We also describe and analyze some of the current research aimed at addressing these issues.
     //-1 	We then propose a novel scheme called the Intelligent Collision Avoidance, seeking to enhance the MAC to address some of the performance issues in 802.
     //-1 	11b and similar networks.
-    -1 	We then propose a novel scheme called the Intelligent Collision Avoidance, seeking to enhance the MAC to address some of the performance issues in 802.
+    //-1 	We then propose a novel scheme called the Intelligent Collision Avoidance, seeking to enhance the MAC to address some of the performance issues in 802.
-    -1 	11b and similar networks.
+    //-1 	11b and similar networks.
+    -1 	We then propose a novel scheme called the Intelligent Collision Avoidance, seeking to enhance the MAC to address some of the performance issues in 802.11b and similar networks.